Michigan Radio's Thanksgiving Cookbook

-Purchase a one-pound package of phyllo (or Fillo) pastry sheets (available at Russo’s International Market in GR, certain Meijer stores, and most international grocery stores).
+Purchase a one-pound package of phyllo (or Fillo) pastry sheets (available at Russo’s International Market in Grand Rapids, certain Meijer stores, and most international grocery stores).
 Let thaw unopened in refrigerator a couple of days before using.

 Combine together and set aside.